-Total Area Vs Living Area
+What Is Total Area Vs Living Area?

 The total area refers to the full amount of space in a property, while the living area only includes rooms that rely on the main heating and air system.
 Living area is essentially another way to say square feet.
 On the other hand, total area will include garages, basements, balconies, and any other spaces that fall under the same roof.
 It is not uncommon to see both measurements given in a property listing or during an open house.

 Livable square footage includes any room or space that uses the main heating and air system in a property.
 This includes bedrooms, bathrooms, closets, and more.
 The exact definition of livable square feet may be different from state to state.
 However, as a general rule, livable square footage refers to usable, heated spaces in a property.
 Keep this in mind as you calculate your house’s square feet, and ask a realtor or appraiser if you are unsure of your estimates.

 Ask The Pros

 Learning how to calculate the square feet of a house can be a challenging task.
 Thankfully, there are experts to help you.
 It is common practice to hire a professional appraiser to accurately measure your home.
 Depending on the property’s size, the cost of an appraiser to measure the square footage can range from $100 to several hundred dollars.
 When an appraiser calculates the square feet of a house, they also only include areas that are heated and cooled.
 While two different appraisers will sometimes have different measurements on square footage, there is usually only a 1-3% variance.
 Appraisers will do their best to calculate square footage with scientific accuracy.